Judge Denies R. Kelly’s Request For Release Due To Coronavirus Fears, Calling Him Danger To The Community

 “Requiring people to reside in a custodial jail setting is tantamount to making them drink poison,” Kelly’s lawyer wrote in the initial request.

-R. Kelly faces charges across three states — Illinois, Minnesota, and New York — on a range of sexual misconduct charges including sexual assault and child pornography.
-The singer has maintained his innocence, and said he plans to fight the charges at trial.
+Kelly faces charges across three states — Illinois, Minnesota, and New York — on a range of sexual misconduct charges, including sexual assault and child pornography.
+The singer has maintained his innocence and has said he plans to fight the charges.